elestio-examples/terraform-elestio-mysql-cluster/examples/get_started/README.md

-# Get started : MySQL Cluster with Terraform and Elestio
+# Example: Get Started with MySQL Cluster, Terraform and Elestio

-In this example, you will learn how to use this module to deploy your own MySQL cluster with Elestio.
+In this example you will learn how to use this module to deploy your own MySQL cluster easily.

 Some knowledge of [terraform](https://developer.hashicorp.com/terraform/intro) is recommended, but if not, the following instructions are sufficient.